• hopscotch •

 Part of Speech: Noun, Verb

 Word History: Today's Good Word is a compound of hop + scotch, spelled with a small S. That's right, this scotch has nothing to do with whisky from Kiltland.
 This scotch comes from Middle English scocchen "to cut, notch", which probably was borrowed from Old French escocher "to notch" from coche "notch".
 Where these words came from is a mystery.
 Hop is as much of a mystery.
 Variants of it may be found in most Germanic languages such as Swedish hoppa and Danish hoppe.
-However, we do not find reliable traces of it in Indo-European language other than the Germanic ones.
+However, we do not find reliable traces of it in any Indo-European languages other than the Germanic ones.
 (We don't want to hopscotch over expressing our gratitude to Chris Berry for suggesting today's Good Word.)